 The camera cable is often a shielded cable to prevent degradation of the video signal.
 Often go for a high-quality cable that prevents the distortion of the videos.
 The power supply cable has a red wire as a positive of the power supply and a black or blue wire as a negative of the power supply.

-There are two main types of connectors that are needed for CCTV wiring.
+Two main types of connectors are needed for CCTV wiring.
 One is the BNC/RCA connectors for connecting the camera and the DC power connectors for connecting the power supply.

 Wiring is the most time-consuming and tedious phase in the CCTV installation process.
-Even if you just pull the cables and attach them in a rough way, it’s still going to work, but it’s not good for visual appearance.
+Even if you just pull the cables and roughly attach them, it’s still going to work, but it’s not good for visual appearance.

 The wiring may be achieved with plastic cable clips through the corners of the ceiling or parallel to another wiring so that it doesn’t appear too dirty.